jaheedhaynes/ios-structs-classes-lab/README.md

 ```

 What will the value of `joeAccount.balance` be after the above code runs?
 What about the value of `joeOtherAccount.balance`?
 Why?

+answer: `joeOtherAccount.balance` will be 50.0 because once the function runs it will withdraw 50.0 from it.

+answer: joeOtherAccount.balance will remain at 100.0 because it doesnt inherit joeAccount properties.
+Only classes can do that.

 ## Question 6